 The Graduate School in cooperation with the Office of the Vice President for Research has developed the Purdue University Responsible Conduct of Research (RCR) program.
 The purpose of this program is to inculcate, promote and sustain an environment of research integrity in all graduate students, staff and faculty at Purdue University.
-A summary of these issues is provided in the Graduate School Manual, Section VIII.

 The Graduate School recommends a multi-pronged approach to promote Responsible Conduct of Research: